vita-student-projects/3D_Vehicle_Localization_gr31/README.md

     calib
     image_2

-We use the pretrained model: GroundAware_pretrained.pth (to be downloaded separately)
+We use the pretrained model: GroundAware_pretrained.pth (to be downloaded separately from https://github.com/Owen-Liuyuxuan/visualDet3D/releases/tag/1.0)